 Culture is the conglomeration of traditions and living values.
 It reflects the rich history, celebrates the current successes and paves the way for future.
-It is ever changing and adapting to newer circumstances, thinking and lifestyle.
-It is widely reflected in the human mixture of the language, literature, music, dance, drama, paintings and other fine arts and performing arts.
-It is also reflected in the celebration of festivals and the social living in one’s own country or the adopted home country.
+It is ever changing and adapting to reflect newer circumstances, new generational thinking and global lifestyle, enriching the unique core values that brought success and recognition for Telugu people living in India and around the world.
+Culture is widely reflected in the human mixture of the language, literature, music, dance, drama, paintings and other fine arts and performing arts.
+It is also highlighted in the celebration of festivals and the social living in one’s own country or the adopted home country.

 Culture is the river that originates in the mountains of high ideals of the individuals and the unique living traditions of the community, inherits the beauty and the diversity of its surroundings while tracing its course towards the vast oceans of human values.
 Culture is like a butterfly that needs to earn its freedom and build its strength through the struggles of learning, patience and practice.
 Culture can not be preserved and protected in closed fists but, after imparting necessary core values and showing the direction towards better future, it should rather be released to fly freely to scale to newer heights with confidence, incorporating the universal beauty with its inner happiness and adapting itself to gain flexibility to be successful at meeting future challenges.